MY WORK

 2019

-I quickly got up to speed on how energy works in Texas.
-If you’re not familiar, it’s the only state that manages its own grid, and it’s one of a handful of states with a deregulated electricity market.
+Texas is the only state that manages its own grid, and it’s one of a handful of states with a deregulated electricity market.
 This means Texas residents can choose their electricity providers, just like picking a health care provider or phone service.
 It also means that electricity prices are constantly changing based on the weather and supply and demand.
-So it’s a dynamic and often volatile environment that can be very confusing and overwhelming for consumers.
+It’s a dynamic and often volatile environment that can be confusing and overwhelming for consumers.
 If they’re not paying attention, they can easily end up overpaying.

 More of My Work